nsommerf/Store_Db_ETL/README.md

 The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).

-The type of final production database to load the data into (relational or non-relational).

-The final tables or collections that will be used in the production database.

 You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

 Project Report